 If the student is in the care of a parent or guardian, then confirmation must be sought from the parent or guardian, but the student can remain in their care.
 Otherwise attempts should be made to persuade the student to return to school.
 If the student refuses to return to school, the parents should be contacted and discussion should be held to decide upon the appropriate next steps.
-If a member of staff is with the student (e.g. they physically found them) they should remain with them until the situation has been resolved.
+If a member of staff is with the student (e.g. they have physically found them) they should remain with the student until the situation has been resolved.
+Once the student has been found, the Headmaster, Head of School, DSL and other involved agencies such as the police should be informed and the search can be stood down.